-For Fall 2021 Hostos Community College will have a mixed population of students, staff and faculty that are fully vaccinated and not fully vaccinated.
+For Spring 2022 Hostos Community College will have a mixed population of students, staff and faculty that are fully vaccinated, boostered, and not fully vaccinated.
+Our policies are designed to maximize the protection of all our community members including people who are not fully vaccinated.
 The CDC guidance identifies four factors that inform the optimal implementation of layered prevention strategies.